What is a Live Work Building?

 If you’re purchasing a Live/Work studio with commercial lending, the designation of the space will be really important.
 If the building is zoned for an Artist Studio rather than commercial activities, commercial mortgages may be tough to come by.
 It’s always good to work with a mortgage broker (rather than a bank) when it comes to Live/Work purposes since they can find a lender who understands your situation.

 If you’re purchasing a Live/Work studio for residential purposes, financing should be possible (again, if your bank denies you, talk to a mortgage broker).
 There shouldn’t be any bylaws or zoning restrictions that affect your lifestyle, and like any home, you can work from it but you may or may not qualify for a business license with the city.

 This is very important – find out if the tax has been paid on the Live Work unit.
 Businesses with a GST number can defer the tax (and thus never have to pay it).
 If you don’t have a GST number you’d have to pay the GST amount on the current property’s value.
 This can be thousands of dollars depending on the value of the unit.
 Again, finding out whether or not the GST has been paid can be tough, especially if the current Seller is unaware.

-The entirety of your mortgage cannot be written off with a Live Work space.
+As far as I know, the entirety of your mortgage cannot be written off with a Live Work space.
 Consult your accountant to see how this affects your financing – both personally and professionally.